MKuranowski/WarsawGTFS/readme.md

 ### Requirements

-First of all you need [Python3](https://www.python.org) and several modules, included in `requirements.txt`, so run `pip3 intall -r requirements.txt`.
+First of all you need [Python3](https://www.python.org) and several modules, included in `requirements.txt`, so run `pip3 install -r requirements.txt`.

 Then start the script with `python3 warsawgtfs.py`